jkrumow/ActorKit/README.md

 #import <ActorKit/Supervision.h>
 ```

-#### Supervising an Actor
+#### Supervised Actors

-To add an actor to a supervision pool define a creation block which instanciates it:
+You can create supervised actors by passing an id and a creation block to a supervision pool:

 ```objc
 TBActorSupervisionPool *actors = [TBActorSupervisionPool new];